Plan Orozquista

-The Plan Orozquista was issued by Mexican revolutionary General Pascual Orozco on 25 March 1912.
+In the history of Mexico, the Plan Orozquista was a plan issued by revolutionary general Pascual Orozco on 25 March 1912.
 It is sometimes called the Plan of the Empacadora, since it was signed in a cotton factory.
-In it, Orozco repudiated the government of Francisco I. Madero, which he charged had betrayed the Mexican Revolution.
+In it, Orozco repudiated the government of President Francisco I. Madero, which he charged had betrayed the Mexican Revolution.

 Background

 Orozco along with Pancho Villa had defeated the Federal Army in the Battle of Ciudad Juárez, which pushed Porfirio Díaz to resign as president and go into exile.
 Madero signed the Treaty of Ciudad Juárez, which called for an interim government, new elections, and the retention of the Federal Army, which Orozco’s forces had just defeated.
 Revolutionary forces were demobilized.
 Once Madero was elected President in October 1911, he did not move on land reform, which had been one of the promises in his 1910 Plan of San Luis Potosí.
 Emiliano Zapata rebelled against Madero in November 1911, issuing the Plan of Ayala.
 By March 1912, Orozco himself rebelled against Madero.
 His plan brought together armed forces in Chihuahua, which posed a significant challenge to Madero.
 Madero initially sent General José González Salas to put down the rebellion.
-Ehen he failed after a military disaster, González Salas committed suicide.
+When he failed after a military disaster, González Salas committed suicide.
 Orozco issued his plan on the same day as the general's suicide.
 Madero then sent General Victoriano Huerta to suppress the rebellion.
 The plan is lengthy compared to Madero’s Plan de San Luis Potosí, with over 35 separate articles.
 The plan was prefaced by a bitter denunciation of Madero, who had dismissed Orozco’s contribution to the Revolution and sidelined him once he was elected president.
 Orozco’s biographer Michael C. Meyer sees the Plan as "highly significant" for addressing socio-economic issues.
 The is published in English translation.